Ajaxfire/corporates-deployed/README.md

 **The game requires only a single device.
 Perfect for parties with 5+ people who can pass the device around.**

 ## Backstory
-# Corporates: Corporate Espionage

-In the gleaming skyscrapers of Nexus Innovations, a power struggle unfolds behind closed doors.
+In the gleaming skyscraper of Nexus Innovations, a power struggle unfolds behind closed doors.

 Founded by visionary entrepreneurs who built the company from the ground up, Nexus has grown into a tech giant on the verge of a breakthrough that could revolutionize the industry.
 But success breeds jealousy, and competing corporations have planted mercenaries within Nexus's ranks.